 Freedom to Travel on a Student Visa

 When it comes to touristy experiences, Germany itself isn’t too bad.
-After all, it is home to some of the most popular cities of the world.
-Berlin is great for its history and modernism, Nürnberg gives an illution of being in a life sized medevial Disney set, and Munich…well Munich is known for the biggest volksfest in the world.
+After all, it is home to some of the most popular cities in the world.
+Berlin is great for its history and modernism, Nürnberg gives an illusion of being in a life-sized medieval Disney set, and Munich…well Munich is known for the biggest Volksfest in the world.

 Great Career Options After the Studies